ResultadosDigitais/matrix/README.md

 | <img src="docs/img/matrix-rooms.png" title="Office page" width="100%"> | <img src="docs/img/matrix-online.png" title="Office page with Sidebar" width="100%"> |

 ### Availability And Meetings
-**#matrix** is a virtual environment office, so you can show you are available to show for the other on enter in a room through the `ENTER ROOM` button, it's like "Hey, I am here in the office".
+**#matrix** is a virtual environment office, so you can show you are available for the other on enter in a room through the `ENTER ROOM` button.
+This is like "Hey, I am here in the office".
 Or you can enter in a meeting through the button `ENTER MEETING`.

 The embeded meet is provided by [meet.jit.si](https://meet.jit.si) service and this service is maintained by the [Jitsi team](https://jitsi.org/the-community/#meet-our-team)